School History: 1986-2006

 ~Principal Amanda Griggs Miles, 1986-87 Yearbook

 Principal Miles departed Lake Anne in March 1989, and Michele J. Freeman stepped in as interim principal for the remainder of the school year.
 In the summer of 1989, Ms. Freeman was appointed principal of Lake Anne, and served in that role for one year.
 Ms. Freeman left in 1990 to become the principal of Herndon Elementary School, where she had previously served as an assistant principal.
 Lake Anne’s sixth principal was Ann Erler.
-She led our school for three years, from 1990 to 1993.
+She led our school from the fall of 1990 to January 1994.

 Lake Anne Elementary School strives to support each student’s path toward excellence.
 Students bring to the learning environment unique strengths that are valued and enhanced by our total school community.
 We acknowledge, nurture, and celebrate the growth that unfolds as each child proceeds along this path toward excellence.